mumble-07/XYZ_Books/README.md

 # XYZ Books

-XYZ Books is planning to develop an application that can get information from students, college textbooks, and other course material.
-It has functionalities like displaying applicable product data (e.g., authors, publishers, etc) or converting an ISBN (i.e., International Standard Book Number) to and from different formats.
+XYZ Books is a versatile application designed to streamline information retrieval from students, college textbooks, and course materials.
+With features such as displaying product data like authors and publishers, and seamless ISBN conversion between different formats, XYZ Books simplifies the process of accessing and managing academic resources.

+Get started by cloning the repository, configuring as needed, and exploring the intuitive interface.
+For detailed guidance, refer to the included documentation.
+We welcome contributions and value your feedback to continually enhance XYZ Books.
+Join us in this journey of knowledge discovery.

 ![XYZ-Books Web Page](documentations/xyz-books-wepage.png)